IntaSend/intasend-python/README.md

 Checkout our [API documentation](https://developers.intasend.com/) for more details and for payload references.

+## How to install

+    pip install intasend-python

-## Setup and authenticating service
+## Authenticating service

     from intasend import APIService